 CV Writing can be challenging when you start thinking about all the information you need to share with prospective employers.
 Your employment history, educational background, skills, and qualifications need to be presented in a way that will help you get selected for a job interview.
 Rather than a simple list of the jobs you have held, it’s important to include information specific to the positions for which you’re applying.
-Here are the some steps which you can follow:
+Here are some steps which you can follow:

-- Show impact :
+- Show Impact :

 The bulk of your CV should focus on your work experience.
 List your past jobs in chronological order, from most recent to oldest, and take a results-driven approach to describe your duties and accomplishments.
-That means including meaningful information about how you benefited a project or the company.
+That means including meaningful information about how you benefited from a project or the company.
 To show how you excelled in the position, use action verbs, give specific examples and add quantifiable results.

 Share your software skills and technical knowledge.
 As an example, job candidates for an administrative assistant position or similar role are expected to have Microsoft Office experience.
 Smart candidates would list their levels of proficiency with each of the suite’s applications, as well as any training or certification programs completed.

 Many jobs will require more advanced tech skills.
 Using the job description as a guide, discuss your expertise with the software required for the role.
 Again, certifications and training should be listed.
 Even better, include mention of relevant software in your work history to demonstrate professional experience.

 - Be Unique:

 Highlight talents that are relevant to the position or company.
 Foreign language fluency, for instance, could give you an edge in getting an interview if the employer has international operations.
 Your role as an organizer for a Meetup group related to your industry can show leadership skills.
 Whatever your passion, use your unique qualities and experiences to make yourself stand out.